Academic research skills

 select class/group BUSADMIN 7XX.

-To view enter uoa\upi and password
+To view enter uoa\username and password

 Note: this is a large file and may be best viewed on a campus pc.
-The video cannot be downloaded
+The video cannot

 Acknowledgment of sources is key to academic writing.
 The University of Auckland Business School uses APA referencing style.